Secure Check Fail Recovery (How to Fix Safely)

 The AP file is particularly important because it contains the recovery image.

-Step 3: Load Files Into Odin
+Step 3: Load files into Odin

 Match each file to the correct slot.